Image by Gerd Altmann

 Whether we are grateful for material things, or for love in our life, the gratitude acts like a magnet.
 'Like attracts like' applies to gratitude as well.
 Not only will we attract more of what we are grateful for, but we will attract gratitude from others also.
 The more you express love, the more love you receive.
 (I'm speaking of love, not martyrdom.)

 Be truly grateful for the opportunities open to you, and give thanks for everything that is manifesting in your life, always trusting in the perfect manifestation for the Highest Good of all concerned.
-Happy Thanksgiving, today and every day!
+Thanksgiving is not a one day a year event.
+It is today and every day!

 Count Your Blessings: The Healing Power of Gratitude and Love